The term “social media search engines” can be confusing.

 When you figure out where your audience is, you can focus on those platforms and connect with your audience more effectively.

-But hashtags definitely have a place in social media search engines.
+But utilizing social media hashtags definitely have a place in social media search engines.
 And you’ll need ideas on how to tag (hashtag) your business posts and updates.

 As another bonus, brainstorming hashtags will also help you in brainstorming new search or topic ideas for sharable content.